-The Golden Circle’s proximity to Reykjavik makes it ideal for a day trip from the nation’s capital.
-With so many of the best Icelandic attractions, you can see why it’s a must on so many travelers’ to-do lists.
+The Golden Circle’s proximity to Reykjavík makes it ideal for a day trip from the nation’s capital.
+With so many of the best Icelandic attractions, you can see why it is among the top best things to do in Iceland.
 There’s the historical and geological national treasure that is þingvellir National Park.
 Not to mention the steaming craters of Strokkur and Geysir geysers in Haukadalur geothermal valley.
 And let’s not forget the mighty Gullfoss waterfall with its golden-hued waters.

 Driving to each of the Icelandic highlights, it’s a relatively straight shot between þingvellir, Geysir geothermal area, and Gullfoss.
 This means you can definitely visit all three in the same day.
 Gullfoss, the furthest stop along the route is less than a two-hour drive from Reykjavik.
 Then if you have the time, energy, or inclination, you can travel to some of the other attractions along the circuit.

-Whether you’re taking a half day outing or a full day excursion, this is your ultimate guide to the highlights and extra stops during a Golden Circle tour.
-It’s Iceland’s most popular tourist circuit, and we’ll tell you the best route to go along this diverse circle chocked full of attractions.
+Whether you’re taking a half - day outing or a full-day excursion, this is your ultimate guide to the highlights and extra stops during a Golden Circle tour.
+It’s Iceland’s most popular tourist circuit, and we’ll tell you the best route to go along this diverse circle chock-full of attractions.

 The Golden Circle Big Three

 Iceland’s Golden Circle route is a 300 km (190-mile) circuit in South Iceland filled with some pretty spectacular sights.
 If you’re wondering what to see in the Golden Circle, there are traditionally three principal stops along the way.
 They are what I like to call The Big Three on this popular travel route.